-In this video, I talk about how to fight with your boyfriend!
+In this post, I talk about how to fight with your boyfriend!
 Or anyone, really.

 This method of “fighting” is called a Clearing.
 When people normally fight, they tend to accuse each other of things without even realizing it.
 A Clearing allows you to think about the facts, the feelings, why the situation hurts, and how to repair the situation in the future.
 While it won’t fix everything, it WILL help both parties to communicate better without acquiring so many hurt feelings!